-She is the curator of “Power to the Poets,” a reading series on poetry, solidarity and social justice and the Peninsula Bookfest in collaboration with local libraries, and was one of the subjects in The TRANSCENDIENTS exhibitions at the Japanese American National Museum.
-As Poet Laureate, she has worked with local institutions, such as the San Mateo County Office of Arts & Culture, the Office of Sustainability, the Office of Community Affairs, the San Mateo County Arts Commission, the Commission on the Status of Women, the LGBTQ Commission, member libraries of the Peninsula Library System, the San Mateo County Harbor District, Skyline College, the College of San Mateo, local high schools, and nonprofits, such as the Housing Leadership Council, Peninsula Family Service, and Filoli, to amplify the role of poetry in public discourse.
+She is the curator of “Power to the Poets,” a reading series on poetry, solidarity and social justice, and the Peninsula Bookfest in collaboration with local libraries.
+As Poet Laureate, she has worked with local institutions, such as the San Mateo County Office of Arts & Culture, the Office of Sustainability, the Office of Community Affairs, the San Mateo County Arts Commission, the Commission on the Status of Women, the LGBTQ Commission, member libraries of the Peninsula Library System, the San Mateo County Harbor District, Skyline College, the College of San Mateo, local high schools, and nonprofits, such as the Housing Leadership Council, Peninsula Family Service, and Filoli, to amplify the role of poetry in public life and discourse.
 She campaigned for and helped establish annual youth poetry competitions and youth poet laureate programs in the county, and curated the fundraising community poem, “Love in the Time of Covid-19,” which was read in Connecticut on Memorial Day in 2020 and used as a resource by the Alzheimer’s Poetry Project Minnesota and the Montgomery School District in Texas.
 A 2021 National Youth Poet Laureate Competition judge, she has collaborated with the Oakland Public Library on projects involving the Oakland Youth Poet Laureate, and Urban Word NYC, on projects involving the National Youth Poet Laureate.
-She has been interviewed on NBC Asian Pacific America, Peninsula TV, Philippine Inquirer, CAGIBI, Artsy Girl, Half Moon Bay Review, San Francisco Chronicle and The Six Fifty.